-Eastman's analyses also make extensive use of their knowledge of thermal conductivity, specific heat, melt density, and rheological characteristics of the materials involved.
-All of these values vary with temperature and must be known accurately for the complete range of processing temperatures.
+Eastman's analyses also make extensive use of its knowledge of thermal conductivity, specific heat, melt density, and rheological characteristics of the materials involved.
+All of these values vary with temperature and must be accurately known for the complete range of processing temperatures.
+Figure 3 Computer-aided mold filling analysis image

 Mold filling analysis is critically dependent on the viscosity/ temperature/shear rate relationship of the molten plastic.
 This relationship is often shown graphically as a set of curves of viscosity versus shear rate.
-Some of the curves for Eastman Tritan[TM] TX1001 copolyester are shown in Figure 4.
+Some of the curves for Eastman Tritan[TM] copolyester MX711 are shown in Figure 4.

 Molten plastics typically exhibit non-Newtonian flow behavior; that is, their resistance to flow does not vary linearly with the pressure applied.
 The material is said to be shear-thinning if doubling the pressure results in more than twice the flow rate.
-The viscosity of Eastman[TM] polyester plastics has been determined for shear rates ranging from approximately 200 to 10,000 sec-1.
+The viscosity of Eastman polyester plastics has been determined for shear rates ranging from approximately 200 to 10,000 sec -1.
 The values of this property affect the injection pressure required and the clamping force needed in the injection machine, as well as other factors.